 Do you want to avoid writing your resume -- and get a good job anyway?
 Of course, you do.
 Trying to come up with the exact words to make your respectable military career sound like the second coming of Elon Musk is enough to make anyone want to run far, far away.

 This is a problem for military members who want to get a high-paying job.
 Resumes are usually required (unless you actually are Elon Musk).
 As a transition coach, I often make one easy suggestion to my clients that helps them get past their worst procrastination: Get someone else to write your resume.

 I can hear my fellow coaches across the country groan in unison.
 In some ways, they are absolutely right.
 No one will ever understand what you did on the job as well as you do.
 No one has the time to read through job listings for you and recognize how your real skills match.
 Most of all, your resume has to be carefully shaped for each particular job.

-Jacey Eckhart is a Certified Professional Career Coach and military sociologist who helps military members get their first civilian job by offering career-level Master Classes through our Veteran Job Pool and on her website seniormilitarytransition.com.
+Jacey Eckhart is Military.com's transition master coach.
+She is a certified professional career coach and military sociologist who helps military members get their first civilian job by offering career-level Master Classes through our Veteran Talent Pool.
 Reach her at Jacey.Eckhart@Monster.com.

-You already know the basics of getting a job in the civilian world—resume, job listings, wear-a-tie, send-a-thank-you.
+You already know the basics of getting a job in the civilian world -- resume, job listings, wear a tie, send a thank-you note.
 But do you know the strategies that help someone with your level of military job experience get the right job faster?
-Our Master Classes offer strategies, skills, and secrets designed just for you.
+Our Master Classes offer strategies, skills and secrets designed just for you.
 Best of all, they're FREE.
 Learn more now.